AIByJohannes/elitelm/README.md

 # EliteLM

-**EliteLM** is a high-performance inference server for large language models, optimized for PCs equipped with the Qualcomm Hexagon NPU (part of the Snapdragon X Elite chip).
-It allows you to run state-of-the-art language models locally on your machine with hardware acceleration.
+**EliteLM** is a high-performance inference server for large language models, optimized for PCs equipped with the Snapdragon X Elite ARM chip.
+It allows you to run language models locally on your machine with the best performance.

 ## Features

-*   **Hardware Accelerated Inference:** Leverages the Hexagon NPU for efficient and fast inference on Snapdragon X Elite/Plus PCs.
+*   **Hardware Accelerated Inference:** Leverages the QNN for efficient and fast inference on Snapdragon X Elite/Plus PCs.
 *   **Flexible Runtime:** A reusable, core runtime module (`elitelm.py`) handles configuration, model loading, and token generation.
 *   **ONNX Runtime:** Uses the ONNX Runtime to run models, ensuring compatibility and performance.
 *   **Interactive CLI:** Includes an interactive command-line interface (`elitelm run`) for easy testing and experimentation.